morphine-cake/timezone-app/README.md

 ### Adding Cities

+1. Click the "Add City" button to open the modal
-1. Type in the search box to find cities
+2. Search for cities using the search box
-2. Use arrow keys to navigate suggestions
+3. Select from popular cities or recent cities
-3. Press Enter or click to add a city
+4. Press Enter or click to add a city
-4. The first city becomes the reference automatically

-### Managing Time Differences
+### Custom Time Mode

-1. Select a reference city from the dropdown
-2. Other cities will show time differences relative to the reference
-3. Reference city is marked with a 📍 pin icon
+1. Change the time in the time input field
+2. A "Current Time" button appears to return to current time
+3. All cities show corresponding times based on your custom reference time

+### Location Detection

+- Kairos automatically detects your location using GPS coordinates
+- Falls back to browser timezone if GPS is unavailable
+- Your location serves as the reference for time differences

-### Removing Cities
+### Managing Cities

 - Click the ✕ button on any city card to remove it
-- If you remove the reference city, another city becomes the reference
+- Recent cities are saved for quick access in future sessions

 ## 🔧 API Endpoints

 ### GET /api/cities

-Returns list of all available cities with timezone information.
+Returns list of all 354+ available cities with timezone information.

 **Response:**